 Intimate Weddings and Elopements in New Orleans

-Not everyone wants a large wedding, and as wonderful and exciting as more extravagant weddings can be to shoot, I genuinely love photographing smaller nuptials as well, as it often gives me a chance to work directly with the bride and groom on their portraits in a more relaxed manner than a bigger wedding typically allows.
+Not everyone wants a large wedding, and as wonderful and exciting as the more extravagant weddings can be to shoot, I genuinely love photographing intimate weddings and elopements in New Orleans, as well, as these smaller nuptials often give me a chance to work directly with the bride and groom on their portraits in a more relaxed manner than a bigger wedding typically allows.

-While the traditional definition of the word "elope" involves the couple privately getting married in a secretive manner without family approval, with the term perhaps having a somewhat negative connotation, the meaning in common usage has changed quite drastically in recent times.
-While perhaps the traditional definition still does apply in some couples' situations, usually these days it's simply a way of saying "a very small destination wedding with no (or very few) guests in attendance."
+While the traditional definition of the word "elope" alludes to a couple privately getting married in a secretive manner without family approval or knowledge, with the term perhaps having a somewhat negative connotation, the meaning in common usage has changed considerably in recent times.
+While perhaps the traditional definition still does apply in some couples' situations, usually these days it's simply a way of saying a very small destination wedding with no (or very few) guests in attendance.

-Some of my eloping couples come to the city to get married just by themselves, but it's also not uncommon for a small number of guests (maybe just one friend each, or perhaps as many as a dozen people) to be there to witness their vows.
-And in direct contradiction with the traditional meaning (which implied the parents' disapproval of the marriage), it's not uncommon for parents to be in attendance.
+Some of my couples eloping in New Orleans choose to get married just by themselves, but it's also not uncommon for a small number of guests (maybe just one friend each, or perhaps a dozen or so people) to be there to witness their vows.
+And in direct contradiction with the traditional meaning (which implied the parents' disapproval of the relationship), it's not uncommon for parents to be in attendance.

 If you are eloping in New Orleans and plan to just have a brief ceremony in the French Quarter, a park, or the courthouse, photographing this ceremony along with an elopement portrait session is a wonderful way to document the beginning of your new life together as a married couple.

-Elopements are typically single location shoots, where we'll do our portraits in the same general area as the ceremony, and an hour or two of photography time is usually sufficient.
-But occasionally multiple locations are needed, such as when the ceremony takes place in the courthouse, but then portraits in the French Quarter.
-In those cases, generally a minimum of two hours of coverage is needed to accommodate this.
+Elopements are typically single location shoots, where we'll do our portraits in the same general area as the ceremony, and an hour and a half of photography time is usually sufficient (about a half hour for the ceremony itself, and an hour for portraits).
+But occasionally multiple locations are needed, such as when the ceremony takes place at the courthouse or in a park, but then we also want to do some portraits in the French Quarter.
+In those cases, generally a minimum of two hours of coverage is needed to accommodate this, with sometimes as much as three or four hours required if several locations want to be used.

 Given the evolving meaning of the word elope in common usage, the line between an elopement and an intimate wedding is pretty fuzzy.
-From my perspective, I consider an elopement to consist of just a small ceremony, usually on a weekday (and sometimes with a very small number of guests in attendance) along with some portraits of the couple, usually all at one location, and typically lasting one or two hours.
+From my perspective, I consider an elopement to consist of just a small ceremony, usually on a weekday (and, not in keeping with the traditional definition, sometimes with a very small number of guests in attendance), along with some portraits of the couple, with everything usually all at one location, and no official reception (perhaps just the group going out to dinner together afterward, though with this portion typically not needing to be photographed).
+The photographic coverage typically is one and a half to two hours.

-An intimate wedding, on the other hand, will usually involve two to three hours of coverage with as many as a couple dozen guests, and might be on a weekend.
+An intimate wedding, on the other hand, will usually involve two to three hours of coverage (though I've had some very small weddings with six to seven hours of coverage!) with as many as a couple dozen guests, and might be on a weekend.
 The location will tend to be a bit more formal, with perhaps a small courtyard or other similar venue being reserved for the ceremony.
-And while they won't have a full-blown reception, there will usually be a lunch or dinner for the couple and their guests served in a private dining room at a restaurant or at the ceremony location.
+And while they won't have a full-blown reception as a larger wedding would have, there will usually be a lunch or dinner for the couple and their guests served in a private dining room at a restaurant or at the ceremony location.

 Destination couples who decide to have an intimate wedding with just a very small number of guests (or just the two of them!) often choose this romantic city, as there are a number of French Quarter and Garden District venues, both indoor and outdoor, ideal for this type of gathering, along with several great park areas to choose from.